apache/activemq-artemis/docs/user-manual/en/address-model.md

 which will be applied against any addresses that match the string in the `match` attribute.
 In the above example the settings would only be applied to the address "order.foo" address but you can also use wildcards to apply settings.
-See: [The chapter on the wild card syntax](#wildcard-syntax).
+See: [The chapter on the wild card syntax](wildcard-syntax.md).

-For example, if you used the `match` string `jms.queue.#` the settings would be applied to all addresses which start with `jms.queue.` which would be all JMS queues.
+For example, if you used the `match` string `queue.#` the settings would be applied to all addresses which start with `queue.`

 The meaning of the specific settings are explained fully throughout the user manual, however here is a brief description with a link to the